4rdii/instagram-message-analysis/readme.md

 # Getting Started
 you can use my code to get some insights about your bussiness:
-1- download your conversation history using instagram settings 2-have python, pandas, mathplotlib installed
+    1- download your conversation history using instagram settings 2- have python, pandas, mathplotlib installed
     3-
  ```git clone https://github.com/4rdii/instagram-message-analysis.git```
  ```cd  instagram-message-analysis ```